 You will then receive a correction or an ‘adjustment’ by the doctor based on the specific calculations from your upper cervical x-rays.
 This is an accurate ‘light touch’ specific method of care making it extremely safe & effective.
 There is no twisting or rotating of the patients head and neck during treatment.

 After your upper cervical correction, Dr.Hallgrimson will then determine the effectiveness of the treatment by measuring structural/postural changes made by the adjustment.
 He expects you to see & feel the positive changes made after care.
 It is at this point he will offer his advice & recommendation on how to effectively ‘hold’ your alignment.
 This will be accomplished through potential diet, exercise & any other necessary lifestyle/activities of daily living modifications.
-In addition, Dr.Hallgrimson works with a network of other health care professionals.
+In addition, as the best chiropractor in Kelowna, Dr.Hallgrimson works with a network of other health care professionals.
 He is willing to work together with other health care professionals to facilitate successful outcomes & happy, healthy patients.